SFTtech/openage/doc/nyan/nyan.md

 base properties.
 Those patch or "deltas" are applied by the game engine during the game initialization.
 Modes consists of a bunch of patches and can be exchanged without tweaking the game base properties.
-- definition of technologies properties such as base entities properties enhancement and ressource cost.
-Those technologies benefits are applied at runtime (after the game initialization) and may be refered as "runtime deltas".
+- definition of technologies properties such as base properties enhancement and ressource cost.
+These technologies benefits are applied at runtime (after the game initialization) and may be refered as "runtime deltas".
 Like the game entities base properties, technologies can be patched without modifying the base properties.

 *nyan* consists of two separate, but very similar file formats.
 First, there is the nyan specification (short: nyanspec) which describes a domain of object types.
-Then, there is the data file format itself (called nyan), which defines a set of objects, with their attribute values.
+Then, there is the data file format itself (simply called nyan), which defines a set of objects, with their attribute values.

 nyan specification (nyanspec)